 Spinal Fusion Recovery Time

 Most people are able to return home from the hospital about 2 to 4 days after lumbar spinal fusion surgery (if there are other people at home).
 Driving may be resumed a couple weeks after that if off opioid medications.
 It typically takes about 4 to 6 weeks to return to an office or sedentary job, but it can take 3 months or longer to return to activities that are more physical.

-Despite the name of the surgery, the spine is not actually fused during lumbar spinal fusion surgery.
-Instead, during the surgery a bone graft is placed in the spine so that two parts of the vertebrae can gradually grow together into one longer bone.
-The long bone will serve to immobilize the spine at that segment.
-Screws, cages, plates, and rods may be placed during surgery to stabilize the area while the bone heals and becomes solid, a process that usually takes about three months.
-Some patients also wear a brace that limits motion.
+Despite the name of the surgery, the spine is not actually fused during a lumbar spinal fusion procedure.
+Instead, during the surgery a bone graft or substitute is placed in the spine that facilitates bone growth between the adjacent vertebrae to eventually form one bone, a process that usually takes about 3 to 6 months.
+The new bone will immobilize the spine at that segment.
+Screws, cages, plates, and rods may be implanted during surgery to stabilize the area while the bone heals and becomes solid.
+Some patients also wear a brace during recovery that limits motion.